fbpx

 Protect Mexican gray wolves

-The critically endangered Mexican gray wolf is the rarest subspecies of all the North American gray wolves.
-Once numbering in the thousands, the Mexican wolf population plummeted in the early to mid-1900s due to a federal, state, and private campaign that used poisons, hunting, and trapping to kill wolves and other predators.
-These eradication efforts, taken to protect livestock, eliminated Mexican wolves from the wild by 1980 and nearly eradicated the species.
-In 1976, the U.S. Fish and Wildlife Service (USFWS) listed Mexican wolves as endangered and began a captive breeding program, based on seven remaining individuals.
-In 1998, USFWS reintroduced several families of captive-born Mexican wolves into a special wolf management zone straddling the Arizona-New Mexico border.
-Since then, USFWS has continued to reintroduce Mexican wolves from captivity into the growing wild population.
+The critically endangered Mexican gray wolf is the rarest subspecies of all North American gray wolves.
+Once numbering in the thousands, the population was nearly wiped out by the early 1980s through federal, state, and private eradication campaigns using poisons, hunting, and trapping.
+In 1976, the U.S. Fish and Wildlife Service (USFWS) listed Mexican wolves as endangered and began a captive breeding program based on just seven remaining individuals.
+In 1998, USFWS reintroduced captive-born wolves into a management zone straddling the Arizona-New Mexico border, and reintroductions have continued since.

-For decades, New Mexico Wild has been at the forefront of protecting our small Mexican wolf population, keeping remote areas of the state wild enough for them to thrive, and advocating for responsible wildlife management policies.
-With your help, we will continue this critical work until the iconic Mexican wolf is recovered.
-Because, as we all know, Wolves Belong!
+For decades, New Mexico Wild has protected our small Mexican wolf population and advocated for responsible wildlife management.
+With your help, we'll continue until the iconic Mexican wolf is recovered.
+Because Wolves Belong!

 Get Involved